-Study finds walnuts are key to healthful eatingBy: Laura Newell, Features Editor
+Study finds walnuts are key to healthful eatingBy: Laura Newell, Of the Telegraph

 A new study showing the benefit of a Mediterranean-based diet has some local roots.